simonvanderveldt/simonvanderveldt.nl/_posts/2015-06-15-boot2docker-on-xhyve.md

 ---
-title: boot2docker on xhyve
+title: Boot2docker on xhyve
 tags: virtualization containers docker
 css: code.css
 ---

 <div class="alert alert-warning" role="alert">
-    <strong>Be warned!</strong> This is all fairly new stuff, my machine locked up if I had run a Virtualbox machine prior to starting an xhyve machine.
+    <strong>Warning:</strong> This is all fairly new stuff, my machine locked up if I had run a Virtualbox machine prior to starting an xhyve machine.
 Don't say I didn't warn you ;)
 </div>
 [xhyve](https://github.com/mist64/xhyve) is a new hypervisor in the vein of [KVM](http://www.linux-kvm.org) on Linux and [bhyve](http://bhyve.org) on BSD.
 It's actually a [port](https://github.com/mist64/xhyve#what-is-bhyve) of BSD's bhyve to OS X.
 It's more similar to KVM than to Virtualbox in that it's minimal and commandline only which makes it a good fit for an always running virtual machine like boot2docker on OS X.